FOOT CARE FOR SOCCER

 Abrasion (Scrapes) – An abrasion is a scrape of the outer layer of the skin caused by contact with an outside object or rubbing of the shoe.
 It should be cleaned with soap and water and treated with an antibiotic cream.
 It should be covered (dressed) to keep it protected during exercise.
 If it is painful, an over-the-counter topical anesthetic may be used.
 If it becomes infected, it should be treated by a doctor.

-Athletes Foot – Athlete’s foot is an infection caused by a fungus and usually occurs between the toes.
+Athletes Foot – Athlete’s Foot is an infection caused by a fungus and usually occurs between the toes.
 It is typically transmitted in moist areas where people walk barefoot, such as showers or locker rooms.
 Athlete’s foot can be treated by a number of over-the-counter medications.
 It is important to continue use of the medication until absolutely certain that the fungus is gone.
 Keeping the feet and shoes as dry as possible, and avoiding going barefoot on locker room and shower floors, help prevent the fungus from starting.
 Shower shoes or sandals are recommended.
 If the fungus does not go away, it should be treated by a doctor.
 This is especially true because there is a small chance that the fungus could become systemic (enter the body).
+Athletes Foot can also be a cause of nail fungus infections as it can spread to the toe nails.

 Cyst– A cyst is typically a small, almost round, hard, closed sac which may contain air, fluid, or semi-solid material.
 Soccer players tend to get cysts containing scar tissue, or another type of cyst called a “ganglion cyst,” often at points where the shoes bend or crease on the foot.
 A ganglion cyst is a swelling that often appears on or around joints or tendons.
 The actual cause of a cyst is generally unknown.
 Trying to pop a cyst usually doesn’t help and is likely to make it worse.
 Surgery is almost always required and, once performed, the cyst usually does not come back.